The Essential Histogram: Optimal detection of features

 \section{Optimal detection of features}

-Besides providing estimates of probabilities, the second important purpose of the histogram is to show important features of the distribution, such as increases and decreases of the density and (anti)modes.
-An important aspect of the essential histogram is the fact that the significance level of the confidence set $\tilde{C}_n(\alp)$ automatically carries over to certain features of the essential histogram, thus making it possible to give finite sample confidence statements about features of $\bar{f}$.
-This is a noteworthy advantage of the essential histogram that is not shared by many other histogram rules.
+Besides estimating probabilities, another important purpose of a histogram is to show important features of the distribution, such as increases or modes of the density.
+An important aspect of the essential histogram is that the significance level of the confidence set $\tilde{C}_n(\alp)$ automatically carries over to certain features of the essential histogram, thus making it possible to give finite sample confidence statements about features of {$\bar{f}(I) = F(I)/\abs{I}$, which provides a measure of the average density over $I$ without any smoothness assumptions on $F$.} This is a noteworthy advantage of the essential histogram that is not shared by many other histogram rules.
 Such confidence statements about features of $\bar{f}$ can be derived from the following simultaneous confidence statement about $\bar{f}$:

-\begin{theorem} Let $c_n(I) :=\pen(F_n(I)) + \kappa_n(\alpha)$ with $\pen(F_n(I))$ in ~\eqref{eq:pen}, and Then with confidence at least $1-\alp$ \be \Bigl|\bar{f}(I)-\bar{h}(I)\Bigr| \ \leq \ r_n(I) \ee simultaneously for all $I \in \JJ$ and all $H \in \tilde{C}_n(\alpha)$ whose density $h$ is constant on $I$. \end{theorem}
+\begin{theorem} Let $c_n(I) =\pen(F_n(I)) + \kappa_n(\alpha)$ with $\pen(F_n(I))$ in ~\eqref{eq:pen}, and Then with confidence at least $1-\alp$ \be \Bigl|\bar{f}(I)-\bar{h}(I)\Bigr| \ \leq \ r_n(I) \ee simultaneously for all $I \in \JJ$ and all $H \in \tilde{C}_n(\alpha)$ whose density $h$ is constant on $I$. \end{theorem}